hicder/hChat/README.md

 Welcome to hChat, a simple IRC Client written by Duc Hieu Pham from [University of Illinois at Urbana-Champaign](http://illinois.edu).

+This program can be used as a standalone program, or can be used as a library framework.

 ## Table of Contents
 - [Quick start](#quick-start)
 - [What's included](#whats-included)

 ## Quick start
+### Standalone
+- Clone the repo `git clone https://github.com/hicder/hChat.git`
+- Start the program `python client.py --dhost [host] --irc -u [username]`

+### Framework
 ## What's included

 This program contains 2 types of clients: IRC client and hClient.
 It also